What are PFAS?

 >1 mg/kg for any individual PFOA-related compound or a combination of PFOA-related compounds.

-The deadline for receipt of reports of stockpiles has been extended to 30 November 2021.
-Access to the reporting system will be via the EPA’s Environmental Data Exchange Network portal.
-The information requested will include details of:
+The deadline for receipt of reports of stockpiles was extended to 30 November 2021.
+(Any stockpiles that have not already been reported to the EPA, must be reported as a matter of priority).
+Access to the PFOA reporting system is via the EPA’s Environmental Data Exchange Network portal.
+The information requested includes details of:

 • Stockpile nature/use – for example installed within fire suppression systems (including fire extinguishers), medical device etc., please note – may be a combination of uses;